Hundreds ill, 1 dead due to unidentified disease in India

 A 45-year-old man who was hospitalized with symptoms similar to epilepsy and nausea died Sunday evening, the Press Trust of India news agency reported.

 Officials are trying to determine the cause of the illness.
-So far, water samples from impacted areas haven’t shown any signs of contamination and patients have tested negative for COVID-19.
+So far, water samples from impacted areas haven’t shown any signs of contamination, and the chief minister’s office said people not linked to the municipal water supply have also fallen ill.
+The patients are of different ages and have tested negative for COVID-19 and other viral diseases such as dengue, chikungunya or herpes.

+An expert team deputed by the federal government reached the city to investigate the sudden illness Monday.

 State chief minister Y.S.
 Jagan Mohan Reddy visited a government hospital and met patients who were ill.
 Opposition leader N. Chandrababu Naidu demanded on Twitter an “impartial, full-fledged inquiry into the incident.”